Submitted by Paula Lillard Preschlack

 Another common belief is that technology use is all around us, it is part of our world, and it isn’t going to go away, so we have to learn to live with it.
 This may be the case, but learning to live with it should not mean allowing our children or ourselves to develop addictions to it.
+Although most of our households today have an Internet connection and multiple smart devices connected to it, there are ways to limit children's screen time.
+If talking to them about it or setting verbal restrictions do not help, you could try alternative measures like talking to your Internet provider about parental controls and monitoring services.
+Sometimes, Internet providers may include some way of supervising Internet usage when the kids are using the devices.
+These extra amenities are often added to the package, like in the case of earthlink internet prices, and so you can opt for these to limit your child's (or children's) time online.
 There is a growing awareness in the past year about how drained, anxious, overstimulated, irritable, or burned out people feel after using technology for many hours.
 We are now seeing a wave of interest in controlling our use of technological devices with programs and apps, rather than letting them control us and our behavior.
 We will continue to learn more about how to live with technology as such an integral part of our daily lives.
 In the meantime, I urge parents to stick with what we know is healthiest for our children’s development.
 The early years are critical in building the foundation for their lives.
 Technology is changing rapidly, but the needs of human beings are relatively consistent and do not change.

 To understand how developing themselves as people will set our children up to be the innovators of the future, turn to Walter Isaacson’s The Innovators, an excellent book about “how a group of hackers, geniuses and geeks created the digital revolution.”
 What struck me most about this fascinating story of the evolution of computers is that the people behind these machines were creative thinkers and collaborators.
 The very skills that drove their success as computer designers were ones that develop away from computers in childhood.
 In adulthood, we are ready to think more abstractly and build off of the base of our abilities of concentration, teamwork, reflection, imagination, and understanding of the physical world and how things work.
 Abstracting is a leap of the mind that happens because of all that has come before.
 Building this base is where our focus needs to stay with children.
 This is why tech experts in Silicon Valley keep their own children off screens at home and deliberately choose low-tech schools.
-(See the article Silicon Valley Parents Raising Their Kids Tech-free—and it Should be a Red Flag.)
+(See the articles Silicon Valley Parents Raising Their Kids Tech-free—and it Should be a Red Flag and A Dark Consensus About Screens and Kids Begins to Emerge in Silicon Valley .)
 If these are the choices of experts at the forefront of the technology industry, parents would be wise to take notice.